 2. COOL: CREATE WALL STICKERS FROM YOUR KIDS ARTWORK

-No need to worry about your child’s artwork fading, wrinkling or getting destroyed while being displayed.
-This option turns your favorite artwork into movable wall decals that you can use to decorate kids’ rooms and playrooms or intersperse with your other artwork display options.
-Custom kids artwork wall decals are available by Arts and Bricks and there’s even a 6-month subscription option — perfect for slowly building a wall collage of “keepers!”
+There’s no need to worry about your child’s artwork fading, wrinkling, or getting destroyed with this option because it turns your favorite children-created artwork into movable wall decals or clings.
+Use these adorable keepsakes to decorate kids’ rooms and playrooms or intersperse them with your other displayed artwork on gallery walls.

 3. INTERESTING: CREATE A PLUSH TOY (STUFFED ANIMAL)

-I’d never really thought of this idea before, but there are many, many vendors who will take your kids’ artwork and sew a custom plush toy.
+I’d never really thought of this idea before, but there are many, many vendors who will take your kids’ artwork and sew a custom plush toy inspired by your child’s artwork.
 Very neat!
-Here’s a list of shops that do this on ETSY.
+Here’s a list of shops that provide this on ETSY.
 I really liked this talented artist’s Etsy store GrannyLuShop.